luplatina/First-passage/README.md

 ![probability](https://cloud.githubusercontent.com/assets/19654472/18856826/6bd14530-842c-11e6-9b11-b6c83643ece0.png)

-And the probability flux package can predict the first passage time distribution for a random walker escaping from an energy well.
+* The probability flux package can predict the first passage time distribution for a random walker escaping from an energy well.
 Usually it should be exponential shape.

 General procedure: